GoogleCloudPlatform/community/tutorials/ssh-via-iap/index.md

 connections less secure is to use a firewall configuration that leaves the SSH port publicly exposed.
 If you manage your instances using SSH through the
 Google Cloud Console or `gcloud` commands, you can create a firewall rule that allows access only from Google Cloud Identity-Aware Proxy (IAP) IP address ranges.

-## What is the Identity Aware Proxy IP address range?

 1. [Create a Compute Engine VM instance](https://cloud.google.com/compute/docs/instances/create-start-instance).

 1. [Connect to the VM instance](https://cloud.google.com/compute/docs/ssh-in-browser) using the **SSH** button in the Cloud Console.

     ![SSH button](https://storage.googleapis.com/gcp-community/tutorials/ssh-via-iap/ssh-to-vm.png)

-1. Check the SSH client IP address connected to the instance:
+1. Find the SSH client IP address connected to the instance:

         env | SSH_CLIENT

     ![SSH client IP Address](https://storage.googleapis.com/gcp-community/tutorials/ssh-via-iap/check-ssh-client.png)

     The client IP address in the SSH connection will be part of the range `35.235.240.0/20`.
-This range is the pool of IP addresses used by IAP to proxy the
-    connection from your browser to your instance.
+This range is the pool of IP addresses used by IAP to proxy the connection from your browser to your instance.
 So, you can create a more restrictive VPC firewall rule allowing SSH connections only from this IP address range.
 As a result, only users allowed by IAP will be able to connect to VM using SSH.